 Here’s an example of my friend John’s and you can view mine here.

-Here’s the second must for every speaker.
+And lastly, this is a must for every speaker.
 If you want to get a good referral and invited back, according to one conference host, you always…

 Speak On Agreed Topic